 Condo boards, HOA and their fees

 The existence of common elements defines a condo building, with the existence of monthly maintenance fees to support these elements an important responsibility that needs to be addressed.
-When looking into condos, it's important to compare monthly fees amounts and structures.
+When looking into condos and homes, it's important to compare monthly fees amounts and structures.
 HOA fees can vary considerably based on building quality, amenities, building size and building age.

 More amenities typically means higher fees, with older and smaller buildings also more expensive due to higher maintenance costs and less people to share respectively.
 The existence of staff can also increase fees dramatically, so if the building has a pool cleaner or gardener, it's important to take this into account.
 Before signing a condo contract, it's important to look into what services the fees are designed to cover and how often the fees are increased.
 For example, while all building fees cover amenities, some may also cover things like services and parking.